 We didn’t actually set out to eat at the oldest restaurant in the world.
+Or to dine at Ernest Hemingway’s table.
 It just kind of happened.

 The plan was to try cochinillo asado (roast suckling pig) somewhere in Madrid.
 So we went online to find a place….and up popped Restaurante Sobrino de Botín.
 It may be very, very old, but it is online.

 The restaurant itself is right in the centre of Madrid, in Calle de los Cuchilleros – Knife Makers’ Street – which has a kind of medieval ring to it.
 To get there, stroll through the splendour of the Plaza Mayor, surely one of the world’s great city squares.

 If you fancy an aperitif before lunch, try the Mercado de San Miguel, just up the road from the Botín.
 I’m normally a sucker for Spanish markets, but this one is a bit different.

 It used to be a traditional wholesale market, but re-invented itself a few years back as a mercado gastronomico.
 It can be a bit crowded and touristy, but the building is beautiful – all iron columns and glass – and full of life, with some serious tapas on offer.
 A good place for an aperitif or an abre boca: a little snack to get you started.